florianbehrens/DeCoF2/README.md

 and exactly one parent object except the 'root' object.

-Only *node* objects can hold child objects. *Parameters* have a value of a given, fixed value type. *Events* are objects without value but can be used so signal some event.
+Only *node* objects can hold child objects. *Parameters* have a value of a given, fixed value type. *Events* are objects without value but can be used to signal some event.

 Parameters can hold values of the following builtin value types: